sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 ### Explicit Push Token Registration

 There are certain situations where it is either desirable to explicitly register push token and/or get assurance that the push token is indeed registered.
-These situations should be handled using new [UserController API](doc:voice-android-cloud-user-controller).
+These situations should be handled using the [UserController API](doc:voice-android-cloud-user-controller).

 ## Receive and Forward Push Notifications to a Sinch Client